 Who Should Attend?

 - All minority business owners, certified and non-certified, who want to increase their business portfolios

 - Corporate members who are interested in advancing their supplier diversity programs and growing their pool of suppliers

 - Corporations interested in implementing a supplier diversity program

-- Minority-owned businesses (own and control 51% or more of the business) that offer products or services to Corporate America
+- Minority-owned businesses (own and control 51% or more of the business) that offer products or services to corporations or government agencies

-The Marketplace Roundtable provides suppliers an opportunity to meet with corporate and government members of their choice in an open but formal environment.
+The MarketPlace Roundtable provides suppliers an opportunity to meet with corporate and government agency representatives of their choice in an open and professional environment.

 About The Council

-The New York & New Jersey Minority Supplier Development Council, Inc. identifies and certifies minority business enterprises (MBEs), and facilitates procurement opportunities between Corporate America and Council-certified minority suppliers.
-The supplier groups include Asian, Black, Hispanic, and Native-American businesses located throughout the State of New York and northern and central New Jersey including Trenton.
-The Council’s corporate membership consists of Fortune 500 corporations, government agencies, and educational institutions.
+The New York & New Jersey Minority Supplier Development Council, Inc. identifies minority suppliers; certifies bona-fide minority business enterprises; and facilitates procurement opportunities between major purchasing entities and Council-certified minority suppliers.
+That supplier group includes Asian, Black, Hispanic, and Native-American businesses located throughout the State of New York and northern and central New Jersey including Trenton.
+The Council’s corporate membership consists of Fortune 500 corporations, government agencies, educational institutions and non-profit organizations.
 The Council is one of the 23 regional affiliates of the National Minority Supplier Development Council, Inc.